danchurova/3D_Genome/README.md

 # 3D_Genome
-### 3D-Genome project is a summer internship project
+### 3D-Genome project is a Bioinformatics Institute summer internship project
 We aimed to analyze the strongest interchromosomal interactions and analyze their role and functionality.

 #### Main concepts